vpro/magnolia-context-annotations/README.md

 It's a bit like `javax.transaction.Transactional`

-The annotation can also be used at class level, so you can make quite easily mark a complete utility class to be executed in system context.
+The annotation can also be used at class level, so you can quite easily mark all methods of a complete utility class to be executed in system context.

 ## Installation